HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 In order to focus our intentions and be very clear about our main goal for the week, we will be recording this on a wiki page as well.
 This page also contains a timetable which details who is the scrum master and minute taker the week.

+#### 4.2.3 Project Development Standards

+In order to ensure that all work being produced is of good quality and free from errors, we will be doing the following:
+1.

 ### 4.3 Process
 ...